Secbone/koa-static2/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads][downloads-image]][downloads-url]

-Middleware for Koa2 to serve a folder under a name declared by user with Babel
+Middleware for Koa2 to serve a folder under a name declared by user

 ## Install